iconify/icon-sets/readme.md

 # Iconify icons collection in JSON format

-This is collection of SVG icons created by various authors, released under various free licenses.
+This is collection of SVG icons created by various authors, released under various open source licenses.
 Some collections require attribution when used for commercial purposes.
 See [collections.md](./collections.md) for list of collections and their licenses.

 All SVG icons have been cleaned up.
 Content has been optimized, colors for monotone icons have been replaced with currentColor, ready to be inserted in HTML.
 Tools used for creating this collection are available on [Iconify GitHub repository](https://github.com/iconify), more specifically [@iconify/tools](https://github.com/iconify/tools).
 You can use it to create your own JSON packages from custom icon sets.

-This library is intended to be used in packages that build components, such as [Iconify Tools](https://github.com/iconify/tools) and [Iconify React](https://github.com/iconify/iconify-react).
+This library is intended to be used in packages that generate icons.
+See [Iconify icon sets documentation](https://docs.iconify.design/icons/all.html).

-Repository is updated 3 times a week by fully automated script, so it always contains latest icons from various sources.
+## Archive

+This branch is archived version 1, which is no longer maintained.

+See `master` branch for updated version.

+Difference from updated version is:

+- In new version `collections.json` uses slightly different format, see [IconifyInfo type documentation](https://docs.iconify.design/types/iconify-json-metadata.html).
+- In new version Node.js functions are asynchronous.

 ## How to get this repository

 Instructions below are for Node.js and PHP projects.

 #### Node.js